 Just 37.4% of households in Switzerland live in owner-occupied property.
 The rate of home ownership is the lowest in Europe (in German).
 However, this may change in the future: a number of measures have resulted in the rate of home ownership in Switzerland rising since 1970.
 This positive trend is not least due to condominium ownership being introduced at that time (The link will open in a new window home ownership (in German)).
-Additionally, The link will open in a new window interest (in German), which banks use as a reference for mortgage interest rates, has been falling for years, leading to favourable conditions for home ownership.
+Moreover, The link will open in a new window interest, which banks use as a reference for mortgage interest rates, has been falling for years, leading to favourable conditions for home ownership.

 Found your dream home?
 So what’s next?

-To make owning their own home or apartment a reality, the vast majority of people will take out a mortgage with a bank.
-By doing so, they will pay just a portion of the total purchase price with their own equity.
-At least 20% of the purchase price, however, must be covered by equity – in other words money they need to fork out.
-The rest is usually covered by your bank mortgage.
+To finance their home, the vast majority of people will take out a mortgage.
+By doing so, they pay just a portion of the total purchase price with their own equity.
+At least 20% of the purchase price, however, must be covered by equity – in other words paid with your own money.
+The rest is usually covered by your mortgage.
 Given that this is paid off with interest to the lender over the course of several years, it is important to be familiar with the right financing models and conditions.
-By doing so, you will benefit from more favourable interest rates.
+By doing so, you will benefit from lower interest rates.

 Familiarize yourself with the common terms

-As a general rule, the more equity that is available to purchase a mortgage and the more funds you have at your disposal from regular income, the lower the mortgage.
-This is where terms such as equity, affordability and of course mortgage models such as fixed-rate mortgages, money market mortgages (e.g. LIBOR mortgage) or variable-rate mortgages with all their various interest conditions play a major role.
+As a general rule, the more equity that is available to finance a home and the more funds you have at your disposal from regular income, the lower the mortgage.
+This is where terms such as equity, affordability and of course mortgage models such as fixed-rate mortgages, money market mortgages (e.g. the SARON mortgage, which replaced the LIBOR mortgage) or variable-rate mortgages with all their various interest conditions play a major role.

 Mortgages: loans secured against property

 A mortgage (from the Old French, literally “dead pledge”) is in fact not simply a loan, but a charge on property.
 In order to receive payments in the form of a loan, the mortgage holder transfers the rights of use to a property over to, say, a bank.
 If the mortgage holder can no longer afford to pay interest at the agreed rate on the mortgage, this is known as a payment default.
 In such an instance, the bank can “use” (i.e. sell) the property.
-The bank will then use the mortgage to secure the loan.
+The mortgage is then used to secure the loan.
 To put in simply, a mortgage is a bank loan that is secured against property.

 From tenant to owner